fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

   - VS2013 installs FSharp.Core 4.3.1.0 only
   - VS2015 installs FSharp.Core 4.4.0.0 only

-This means that if you can assume a particular version of Visual Studio (e.g. in a dev/test situation), then you may be able to assume FSharp.Core is in the GAC.
-But it is best to avoid this assumption and instead make sure FSharp.Core is deployed as part of your application.
-To do this, use ``<Private>true</Private>`` in your project file (see below).
+  If you can assume a particular version of Visual Studio (e.g. in a dev/test situation), then you may be able to assume FSharp.Core is in the GAC.

-In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core` reference.
+But it is best to avoid this assumption and instead make sure an appropriate FSharp.Core is deployed as part of your application.
+To do this, use ``<Private>true</Private>`` for the FSharp.Core reference in your project file (see below).
+In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core`  eference.

 ### FSharp.Core is binary compatible

-For example, if a library refers to FSharp.Core `4.0.0.0`, at runtime it can bind to `4.3.1.0` since that is a later version.
+FSharp.Core is binary compatible across versions of the F# language.
+For example, FSharp.Core `4.0.0.0` (F# 2.0) is binary compatible with  `4.3.0.0` (F# 3.0), `4.3.1.0` (F# 3.1), `4.4.0.0` (F# 4.0) and so on.

+Likewise, FSharp.Core is binary compatibile from "portable" profiles to actual runtime implementations.
+For example, FSharp.Core  `3.78.3.1` (a portable profiles for F# 3.1, see the table below) is binary compatible with the runtime implementation assembly `4.3.1.0` (F# 3.1) and `4.4.0.0` (F# 4.0).

+Binary compatibility means that a component built for X can instead bind to Y at runtime.
-This doesn't mean the behaviour of all routines is identical - some bug fixes may have been made - but the library doesn't need to be recompiled and the surface area will be compatible.
+It doesn't mean that Y behaves the same as X (some bug fixes may have been made, and Y may have more functionality than X).

 ### Libraries target lower versions of FSharp.Core

-F# ecosystem libraries should generally target the *lowest language version* and the *most portable* version of FSharp.Core feasible.
+F# ecosystem libraries should generally target the *lowest language version* and the *earliest, most portable* version of FSharp.Core feasible.

 If your library is part of an ecosystem, it should target the lowest version of FSharp.Core that is necessary for the functionality of the library.
-For example, consider targeting portable profile 259, or `4.3.0.0` or `4.3.1.0`.
+For example, consider targeting portable profile 259 (which can be used on many platforms), or `4.3.0.0` or `4.3.1.0`.

-This will make your library usable in more situations by more people, and mean you will get fewer requests to recompile your library for older platforms.
+This will make your library usable in more situations by more people, and you will get fewer requests to recompile your library for older platforms, and you will be happier.

 Sometimes you will have to choose between targeting the *earliest* version of F# possible, and the *most portable* profile.
 For example, profile 259 only became available for F# 3.1.
-Your just either have to choose to target F# 3.0 (and a slightly less portable profile) *or* target F# 3.1 (and the highly portable profile 259).
+In this case you just have to either target F# 3.0 (and a less portable profile such as 47) *or* target F# 3.1 (and the highly portable profile 259).

 ### Applications target higher versions of FSHarp.Core